 After breakfast, you'll drive to the port to depart for a half-day (optional full-day) sailboat tour along the beautiful Mallorcan coast.
 Make no mistake, it's the 344 miles (555 km) of gorgeous coastline that makes Mallorca the Balearic's most popular destination for summer holidaymakers.
 Rocky coves string the island like pearls, and running from its shores out to the horizon are vast expanses of water as blue as the cloudless sky.

-This boat tour will take you to various points on Mallorca, and each has its virtues.
+This boat tour will take you to various points in Mallorca, each with its virtues.
 The eastern side of the island is home to some postcard beaches like the white sands and crystalline waters of Cala Formentor.
-Further south you'll find pine-shrouded coves guarding turquoise waters, like at Caló des Moro.
+Farther south, you'll find pine-shrouded coves guarding turquoise waters, like at Caló des Moro.
 And on the west side are some attractive rocky inlets comprised of small cliffs perfect for diving.

-Day 7: Hiking the Tramuntana Mountains - Village Tour
+Day 7: Hike the Tramuntana Mountains & Village Tour

 Hiking the Tramuntana Mountains